mind/wheels/README.md

 Please note that your machine needs to have a relatively new Intel CPU (and Nvidia GPU if you use the GPU version) to be compatible with the wheels below.
 If the hardware is not up-to-date, the wheels will not work.

 Wheels you will most likely need are listed below.
 Need something or a wheel doesn't work for you?
 File an issue.
+(Unfortunately, we won't be able to accommodate for requests for Windows wheels, as we don't have Windows machines ourselves.)

 Version | Python | Arch | Link
 --------|--------|------|-----